The Asymptotic Statistics of Random Covering Surfaces: The probability of an embedded tiled surface

 \begin{proof} The proof relies crucially on property \textbf{P5}\textbf{\emph{ }}of the permutations $\sigma_{f}^{\pm},\tau_{f}^{\pm}$ stating that they are obtained from fixed permutations in $S_{\v}$.
 This means that each of the summands

 of

 (cf. (\ref{eq:Upsilon-def})) agrees with a function of $n^{-1}$ that is holomorphic in an open disc with center $0$ and with rational coefficients of its Taylor series by Proposition \ref{prop:holomorphic-matrix-coefficients}.
-Since there are only finitely many summands in (\ref{eq:Upsilon-def}), this proves the first statement.
-The second dual statement follows from using the dual version of Proposition \ref{prop:holomorphic-matrix-coefficients}. \end{proof} We also give a coarse bound for the quantities $\Upsilon_{n}(\{\sigma_{f}^{\pm},\tau_{f}^{\pm}\},\nu,\{\mu_{f}\},\lambda)$; this will be improved later in Proposition \ref{prop:Upsilon-non-trivial-bound}. \begin{lem} We have
+Since there are only finitely many summands in (\ref{eq:Upsilon-def}), this proves the lemma. \end{proof} We also give a coarse bound for the quantities $\Upsilon_{n}(\{\sigma_{f}^{\pm},\tau_{f}^{\pm}\},\nu,\{\mu_{f}\},\lambda)$; this will be improved later in Proposition \ref{prop:Upsilon-non-trivial-bound}. \begin{lem} We have

 \end{lem}

 \begin{proof} For fixed $\nu,\{\mu_{f}\},\lambda$, the range of summation in (\ref{eq:Upsilon-def}) is parameterized $1:1$ by the 8 tableaux of the form

 Also, since the matrix coefficients in (\ref{eq:M-def}) involve unit vectors in a unitary representation, each summand in (\ref{eq:M-def}) is $\leq1$ in absolute value.
 Hence the lemma follows. \end{proof}